scg-unibe-ch/ese2017-team3/README.md

 ### Set up MySQL
 ```
 go to localhost/phpmyadmin and create a DB with the name ese
-user should be root and password ""
+user should be "root" and password ""